FAQ icon

 • Natural Science (6 credits)

-• One course (3 credits) in a science discipline from this list*:
+• Two courses (6 credits) in different natural science disciplines from this list*:

 • Astronomy